Informed Caution: Control Your Response to COVID-19

 Update: 3/21/20

-Here is a great video outlining the situation currently - this video was posted 3/19/20
+Here is a great video outlining the current situation - this video was posted on 3/19/20

 Let's take a look at risk and how we can react to events that are outside of our control.
 First, the underlying panic related to COVID-19 will have farther reaching impacts than we all realize.
 For this reason alone, I think avoiding the televised news coverage of this virus is useful to limit the amount of panic-inducing information.